-- be able to meet all program dates
+- Be able to meet all program dates

 Past participants experience:

 Doc U participants have greatly benefited from their participation in the program, leaving with a greater sense of confidence, new skills and knowledge, and an increased appreciation for media arts.
 Participants say they feel empowered to take their knowledge and use it in their communities to bring voice to those whose stories might not otherwise be heard.
 They benefited from the learning environments offered by Doc U and increased their ability to tackle demanding projects and bring them to successful completion.
-One 2013 participant summed up her experience this way, "I feel the principals of Doc U and SPNN provide the footing people require to exercise their personal dreams under the auspices of a caring, professional and mentor based environment."
+One past participant summed up her experience this way, "I feel the principals of Doc U and SPNN provide the footing people require to exercise their personal dreams under the auspices of a caring, professional and mentor based environment."

 Embarking on learning a new skill is courageous.
 Doing it in 12 weeks requires dedication.
 It is worth the effort when important stories are told.